vircadia/vircadia-docs-sphinx/docs/source/release-notes/2020-2-0-Asteria.md

 # Alpha 2020.2.0 Asteria Release Notes

 This version of Vircadia is the follow-up version to K2.
 It is not compatible with the v0.86.0 protocol.
+This version was released on May 9th, 2020.

 The software version is denoted by the new versioning scheme: